kantarcise/Low-Noise-Amplifier-Design/README.md

 Our goal is to design an LNA that is adequate on quality with the real world applications; with the knowladge we gathered during the course.

+Well, to make an amplifier, there are lots of ways; but we chose the transistor and a matching circuit route.
+For that, we needed to chose an transistor, that is actually commercialized as low noise, so we could use it in an LNA.

 ## Design